Health Innovations Research Institute

 We translate new scientific knowledge into safe and effective therapeutic outcomes to improve the health and wellbeing of people in Australia and around the world.

-We connect diverse health modalities, industry and community to address the health needs of our society.
-We are experts in biophysics, bioengineering, metabolism, exercise and disease, ion channels and transporters as therapeutic targets, and evidence-based traditional and complementary medicine.
+We connect diverse health modalities, industry and community to create better health outcomes.
+We are experts in biophysics, bioengineering, metabolism, exercise and disease, ion channels and transporters as therapeutic targets, and traditional and complementary medicine.